akcansoft/Desktop-Calendar/README.md

 3. **Running the Application:**
    - Run the compiled executable.
 The application will automatically generate a new wallpaper and set it as the desktop background.
+   - The application does not run continuously in memory.
+Therefore, place the application shortcut in the Start/All programs/Startup folder so that the calendar is updated every time windows starts.

 4. **Reverting to Original Wallpaper:**
    - The application saves the original wallpaper before applying the new one.
 To revert, simply close the application, and the original wallpaper will be restored.